The Corporate Tax Planning Law Review: Ireland

 Negotiations have concluded for new treaties with Kenya, Oman, Kosovo and Uruguay.

 In addition to the negotiation of new treaties, Ireland's existing treaty base will be modified by operation of the MLI.
 Ireland deposited its instrument of ratification of the MLI on 29 January 2019, which entered into force from 1 May 2019.
-The MLI operates so as to modify existing tax treaties, and how each treaty is modified depends on the method of implementation adopted by each contracting state.
-The key provisions in respect of Irish double tax treaties will be in relation to the tax treatment of transparent entities, dual resident entities and the introduction of a principle purpose test.
+The MLI operates to modify existing tax treaties, and how each treaty is modified depends on the method of implementation adopted by each contracting state.
+The key provisions in respect of Irish double tax treaties will be in relation to the tax treatment of transparent entities, dual-resident entities and the introduction of a principle purpose test.

 i Perrigo Irish tax assessment